 On a side note, remember to pack light during your travel ;) And when you are traveling, odds are high you will be doing a lot of walking.
 Whether you plan to window shop or sightsee, a comfortable and rugged pair of walking shoes can be crucial.
 Aside from sneakers, espadrilles also offers all-day walking comfort.
 I can testify to that because I, myself is a certified traveler and fashionista at the same time ;) See my favorite shop for authentic espadrilles here : http://www.lasambucalifestyle.com/en/34-espadrilles

-I hope you don't mind me sharing ;) Enjoy ! about 5 years agoAnswered by sara tagami via Travellr.com
+I hope you don't mind me sharing ;) Enjoy ! over 5 years agoAnswered by sara tagami via Travellr.com